Article written by

 Yes, moldy cannabis can be harmful, especially if inhaled into the lungs, as it can cause a lung infection or an allergic reaction.
-This is especially dangerous for immunocompromised patients.
-Ingesting any expired food, including cannabis, may cause nausea and vomiting.
+This is especially dangerous for people with weakened immune systems.

 12 Ways to Prevent Mold on Weed

-The best ways to prevent moldy weed include:
+The best ways to prevent moldy weed are:

-- Avoid over-watering during the final stages of flowering.
+- Avoiding over-watering during the final stages of flowering

-- Controlling humidity levels and reducing them to less than 50%.
+- Controlling relative humidity levels and reducing them to less than 50%

-- Propolis or bee glue can be spread or sprayed on plants to kill mold.
+- Using propolis or bee glue, which can be spread or sprayed on plants to kill mold

-- Bordo mix is an organic fungicide mix made up of copper, sulfate, and slaked lime and used as a spray.
+- Using bordo mix — an organic fungicide mix made up of copper, sulfate, and slaked lime and used as a spray

-- Essential oils of thyme, rosemary, eucalyptus, black caraway, and lemongrass can be used as diffusers to help prevent mold spores from settling.
+- Using essential oils of thyme, rosemary, eucalyptus, black caraway, and lemongrass that can be used as diffusers to help prevent mold spores from settling

-- Silica in the soil can help strengthen stems and act as an alkaline adjustor.
+- Placing silica in the soil to help strengthen stems and act as an alkaline adjustor

-Moldy plants are more susceptible to diseases and pest infestations, which can harm other plants in the vicinity.
+Moldy marijuana plants are more susceptible to diseases and pest infestations, which can harm other plants in the vicinity.
 Treating mold growth before it becomes a further problem is of utmost importance to prevent a great crop from becoming a disaster.
 In some cases, you may need to dispose of the plant.
-Appropriate drying, curing, and storing of buds are required to prevent mold.

 If you’re buying from a dispensary, make sure they sell high-quality weed.
 And to make the buying process even more enjoyable, Leafwell can help you obtain a medical card that may cut down on the taxes you pay for your cannabis products.
 Connect with one of Leafwell’s physicians today to secure your medical marijuana card.